meetCode/Calculator/README.md

 # Calculator
-a calculator written by Matlab
+a calculator based on Matlab